MEET OUR BOARD OF DIRECTORS

 JayVon is dedicated to improving educational outcomes for African American children and volunteers annually with the Quality of Life Road trip which takes at-risk youth on an empowering 1-month journey across the country.
 JayVon is a licensed midwife and Executive Director of Urban Midwifery.

-Falating Nwagwu (Fundraising and School Operations) is an associate financial advisor with In Touch Financial Services.
+Falating Nwagwu (Interim Chair Fundraising and Finance) is an associate financial advisor with In Touch Financial Services.
 He is a community champion with a degree in International Business, with an emphasis in Finance.
 He is the founder of the Student Sports Alliance at Howard University, which helps aspiring sports business professionals network with professionals who have a vested career in sports business.

 During his time in Washington, D.C., Falating served as a member of a nonpartisan nonprofit called IMPACT.
 In this organization, he served as a critical member of their fundraising efforts as well as their online employment solution for people seeking jobs and the employers who need great people.
 His experience in team management and fundraising serves as a great asset to AFRE.